cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 System Architecture:
 --------------------

-The figure below depicts the connections between the APB ADVANCED TIMER and rest of the modules in Core-V-MCU:-
+The figure below depicts the connections between the APB ADVANCED TIMER and rest of the modules in CORE-V-MCU:-

 .. figure:: apb_adv_timer_soc_connections.png
-   :name: APB Advanced Timer SOC Connections
+   :name: APB ADVANCED TIMER SOC Connections
    :align: center
    :alt:

-   APB ADVANCED TIMER Core-V-MCU connections diagram
+   APB ADVANCED TIMER CORE-V-MCU connections diagram

-- The ext_sig_i input to the APB Advanced Timer is provided by the APB_GPIO.
+- The ext_sig_i input to the APB ADVANCED TIMER is provided by the APB_GPIO.
-- APB Advanced Timer process this input signals based on the various CSR configurations.
+- APB ADVANCED TIMER process this input signals based on the various CSR configurations.
-- APB Advanced Timer generate few output event signals that are further passed as interrupts to the Core complex.
+- APB ADVANCED TIMER generate few output event signals that are further passed as interrupts to the Core complex.
-- APB Advanced Timer generates PWM outputs which are passed to the external devices through I/O mux.
+- APB ADVANCED TIMER generates PWM outputs which are passed to the external devices through I/O mux.

 Programmers View:
 -----------------
-APB Advanced Timer has 4 Timers and below programming model is followed:
+APB ADVANCED TIMER has 4 Timers and below programming model is followed:

 Initial Configurations:
 ~~~~~~~~~~~~~~~~~~~~~~~